ibm-cloud-docs/account/acct-getstart-tutorial.md

 {: #account-gs-mfa}
 {: step}

-By default, users in your account authenticate themselves by logging in with a username and password.
-To require users to use more secure authentication methods, complete the following steps to set up multifactor authentication (MFA).
+By default, users in your account verify themselves by logging in with a username and password.
+To require users to use more secure authentication factors, complete the following steps to set up multifactor authentication (MFA).

 Setting up MFA in your account affects all members of the account.
 This means that if users of your account are members of multiple {{site.data.keyword.cloud_notm}} accounts, they must enroll for MFA at their next login even if they don't intend to use resources in the secured account.
 {: important}